 No. On the day of your ceremony, a programme is distributed to each family/group which contains the name and course title of each graduate (not your result).
 If you do not wish for your name to be published in this, please contact the Corporate Events team by 8 May.

 Please note, if your details are included they will also appear on the commemorative clothing.
 You would also be removed from this if you request for your name to be removed from the programme.

 If you have a debt to the University you may still be invited to a ceremony but it is important to note the deadline for clearing debts.
-Please make sure all outstanding University debts are cleared by TBC.

 If your outstanding balance is a fee debt, failure to meet the deadline will mean your results will be withheld and you will be excluded from graduating.